turingschool/backend-curriculum-site/module3/projects/rails_engine/index.md

 * Expose an API ⭐ ⭐ ⭐
 * Use serializers to format JSON responses ⭐ ⭐ ⭐
 * Test API exposure ⭐ ⭐ ⭐
+* Use SQL and AR to gather data ⭐ ⭐

 _Note: See [Learning Goals](../../misc/learning_goals) to see at what level these skills need to be by the final._